 What are bad credit personal loans?

 First things first, what are bad credit personal loans?
-As you may have guessed, they are loans available to consumers with poor credit.
+As you may have guessed, they are personal loans for borrowers with bad credit.
 Moreover, these lenders will not only consider your credit history when assessing your application.
 Instead, lenders will also focus on your:

 - Last 3 months of banking history.